-- (NO).
-Any numbers in small-print parentheses would indicate how many of the total number or reported incidents were motivated by each type of bias. - 4.
-Statistics on this chart are a summation of records requested and received from the Montgomery County Police Department (which includes all Rockville City Police Department records) and the Maryland State Police.
-This chart additionally include all Clery reportable statistics reported to USG security officers or other Campus Security Authorities. - 5.
-The Montgomery County Police Department does not classify crimes into this category, Statistics in this category will only be those reported or known by Campus Security Authorities or where enough information is known to allow classification. - 6.
-Individuals not arrested, but referred for possible campus disciplinary action (e.g., first offenders required to attend educational programs.) - 7.
-Unfounded reports are classified as unfounded based on the results of a full investigation and evidence conducted by sworn law enforcement personnel that determine the crime report is false or baseless.
-Reported crimes may not be classified as unfounded (or otherwise withheld or subsequently y removed) based on a decision by a court, coroner, jury, prosecutor, or other similar non-campus official.
+^{8.} Unfounded reports are classified as unfounded based on the results of a full investigation and evidence conducted by sworn law enforcement personnel who determine the crime report is false or baseless.
+Reported crimes may not be classified as unfounded (or otherwise withheld or subsequently removed) based on a decision by a court, coroner, jury, prosecutor, or other similar non-campus official.
 Cases where 911 is dialed accidentally are not considered to be unfounded reports.